pansapiens/git-fork-recon/README.md

 ╰──────────────────────────────────────────────────────────────────────────────╯
 ```

+# Server-mode

-## Server-mode configuration
+## Server configuration

-For the REST API server, additional environment variables are available:
+For the REST API server, in addition `config.toml`, some configuration can be overriden using environment variabless:

 - `ALLOWED_MODELS`: Comma-separated list of allowed LLM models (default: unrestricted)
 - `SERVER_HOST`: Host to bind the server to (default: 127.0.0.1)